 Because of the Corona virus, many workers have switched to working from home.
 This is usually done by using a company-issued laptop or connecting to the company server.
-Usually, it is OK to do so but these days, when many workers work from home, the enemy aware.
-There are a few things that can be taken advantage of.
 One of the biggest problems is authentication so let’s talk about that.

 User account login

 In order to connect to your work place you need to log in and here is the first problem.
 A login consists of two pieces of information.
 The account or user name and the password.
 Amazingly, many people use simple passwords and therefore, I’d like to provide a few suggestions on how you can strengthen your password right now.

 The weakest part of online security are people.
 Most often, the IT department will create your user name to log in with but leave choosing the password up to you.
 Sadly, no one tells you how to chose a secure password and therefore, I will.

 The art of creating and memorizing a secure password lies in seeing it.
 Yes, you have to see your password for if you don’t, you won’t remember it.
 So how do you see a password?
 It’s actually easier than one thinks.
 There are many things you can imagine.
 When you imagine a situation, your brain converts what you imagine into pictures.
 Those pictures often stay with us for ever.